 Thomas Lloyd is a classical conductor, composer, and singer.
 The premier recording of his 70-minute choral-theater work Bonhoeffer was nominated for a 2017 Grammy in the Best Choral Performance category.
 He is currently a Professor of Music at Haverford College, where he has directed the combined Choral and Vocal Studies Program for Haverford and Bryn Mawr Colleges since 1996.
 He has also served as Artistic Director of the Bucks County Choral Society since 2000.
 In addition, he was appointed Director of Music at the Philadelphia Episcopal Cathedral in 2010, where he has reconstituted the Cathedral Singers with a core of eight professional choral scholars.
 He has remained active as a tenor soloist in his role as cantor at the Cathedral and as a recitalist with Lyric Fest of Philadelphia.
 An active clinician and festival conductor, he was recently added to the roster of KI Concerts International.

 As a composer, his works have been performed by the Mendelssohn Club, Philadelphia Singers, Lyric Fest, the Keystone State Boychoir, the Bel Canto Children's Choir, and church and school choirs throughout the region.
-The March 2013 premier of his concert-length choral-theater work Bonhoeffer at the Cathedral by Donald Nally and The Crossing choir was hailed as "an important work" and "a breakthrough for all concerned" and was recently awarded a grant by New Music USA to have the piece recorded by The Crossing in 2015.
+The March 2013 premier of his concert-length choral-theater work Bonhoeffer at the Cathedral by Donald Nally and The Crossing choir was hailed as "an important work" and "a breakthrough for all concerned" and was awarded one of the inaugural grants by New Music USA to have the piece recorded by The Crossing in 2015.
 The recording was followed by three repeat performances by The Crossing to open the internationally acclaimed choir's 10th anniversary season, at Union Theological Seminary in New York and at the Philadelphia Episcopal Cathedral.